tejavardhan8978/Application/docs/specification/Implementation.md

 ingredient.
 If any ingredient’s stock is insufficient to meet the recipe’s requirements, it updates the user interface to indicate whether the ingredients are in stock or not.

+### Process
+1) Go to the recipe table view
+2) Select a recipe by double clicking it
+3) Press the check ingredients on the middle left
+4) view how much are currently in the inventory and how much are needed.